Logo Outpost The Hague Sitemap

 Having a baby in The Netherlands

-The Aftercare Programme, or ‘kraamzorg' in The Netherlands is excellent.
-Once mother and baby have arrived home there is a period of five to seven days when a ‘kraamverzorgster' (postnatal care nurse) will come to your house and help with everything, including feeding, changing, child minding, cooking and even cleaning.
+One thing that everyone loves in The Netherlands is the Aftercare Programme, or ‘kraamzorg’.
+Once mother and baby have arrived home there is a period of five to seven days that a ‘kraamverzorgster’(postnatal care nurse) will come over and help with everything, including feeding, changing, child minding, cooking and even cleaning.

 Be aware: Register as early as possible!
 Kraamzorg must be requested at the beginning of your pregnancy.
 In some cases the insurance, or verzekering, will determine which kraamzorg organisation you can register with.
 Sometimes you can choose your own.